Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Benchmark Studies

 \subsection{Deep Mixed Models}

 \citet{Tran.2018} use a panel data set with 595 individuals and 4165 observations from \citet{Cornwell.1988} as an example for fitting deep mixed models by accounting for within subject correlation.
 Performance is measured in terms of within subject predictions of the log of wage for future time points.
 We follow their analysis by training the model on the years $t=1, \ldots, 5$ and predicting the years $t=6,7$.
-We use a normal distribution with constant variance and model the mean with the same neural network predictor as done by \citet{Tran.2018}.
-However, instead of being part of the DNN, the subject ID is included as a structured random effect $w_i$ for each individual $i$: $\mbox{log-wage}_{i,t} \sim \mathcal{N}(b + w_i + d_\mu(\bm{x}_i), \exp(d_\sigma(\bm{x}_i)))$, with $\bm{x}_i$ being the 12 features also used in \citet{Tran.2018}, $w_i \sim \mathcal{N}(0,\tau^2) \, \forall i$, and $d_\mu$, $d_\sigma$ two different DNNs. \paragraph{Results} Our approach yields an average MSE of $0.04$ ($0.005$) which makes our method competitive to the approach of \citet{Tran.2018}, who report an MSE of $0.05$ for the given data split.
+We use a normal distribution with constant variance and model the mean with the same NN predictor as implemented by \citet{Tran.2018}.
+However, instead of being part of the DNN predictor, the subject ID is included as a structured random effect $w_i$ for each individual $i$: $\mbox{log-wage}_{i,t} \sim \mathcal{N}(b + w_i + d_\mu(\bm{x}_{i,t}), \exp(d_\sigma(\bm{x}_{i,t})))$, with $\bm{x}_{i,t}$ being the 12 features also used in \citet{Tran.2018}, individual specific random effects $w_i \sim \mathcal{N}(0,\tau^2) \, \forall i$, and $d_\mu$, $d_\sigma$ two different fully-connected NNs with two hidden layers and five neurons each.
+The model is estimated with default settings of Adam, batch size of 32 and the number of epochs chosen by cross-validation.

+\emph{Results}.
+Our approach yields an average MSE of $0.04$ ($0.005$) which makes our method competitive with the approach of \citet{Tran.2018}, who report an MSE of $0.05$ for the given data split.